toyu-uto/toyu-uto/README.md

-- 👋 Hi, I’m @toyu-uto
+- 👋 Hi, I’m @toyu-uto.
-- 👀 I’m interested in ...aerospace engineering
+- 👀 I’m interested in aerospace engineering.
+- 🔰 I just started coding this spring, so I have a lot to learn.